 Growing a lemon tree isn’t that difficult.
 As long as you provide their basic needs, growing lemons can be a very rewarding experience.

 How to Grow a Lemon Tree Outdoors

 Lemons are more cold-sensitive than all other citrus trees.
 Due to this cold sensitivity, lemon trees should be planted near the south side of the home.
 Lemon trees need protection from frost.
 Growing them near the house should help with this.
 Lemon trees also require full sunlight for adequate growth.

 While lemon trees can tolerate a range of soils, including poor soil, most prefer well-drained, slightly acidic soil.
 Lemon trees should be set slightly higher than ground.
 Therefore, dig a hole somewhat shallower than the length of the root ball.
 Place the tree in the hole and replace soil, tamping firmly as you go.
 Water sufficiently and add some mulch to help retain moisture.
 Lemon trees require deep watering once weekly.
 If necessary, pruning may be done to maintain their shape and height.

 Lemon Tree Growing Indoors

 Lemons can make excellent houseplants and will be comfortable in a container as long it provides adequate drainage and room for growth.
 Heights of around 3 to 5 feet can be expected for a lemon tree growing indoors.
 They also prefer well-draining, slightly acidic soil.
 Keep the soil evenly moist and fertilize as needed.

 Lemon trees thrive within a normal temperature range of about 70 F. (21 C.) throughout the day and 55 F. (13 C.) at night.
 Keep in mind that they will usually go into dormancy when temperatures fall below 55 F. (13 C.)

 Lemon trees require lots of light; therefore, they may need to be supplemented with fluorescent grow lights during winter.

 Lemon trees can be placed outdoors during warm periods, which is also recommended in order to increase their chances of bearing fruit.
 When you grow a lemon tree indoors, bees and other insects are unable to pollinate them.
-Therefore, you should place them outdoors during summer unless you want to complete this task yourself.
+Therefore, you should place them outdoors during summer unless you want to hand pollinate.

 Propagating for Lemon Tree Cultivation